Air Marshal: Career Guide

 Career Description, Duties, and Common Tasks

 The TSA reports that a typical air marshal (sometimes called sky marshal) flies 181 days each year, spending 900 hours a year, or five hours a day, in the air.
-Like most law enforcement personnel, sky marshals evaluate the environment, attempt to identify potential suspicious activity, and conduct investigations in an effort to protect airline travelers and crew against terrorist violence.
+Like most law enforcement personnel, sky marshals evaluate the environment, attempt to identify potentially suspicious activity, and conduct investigations in an effort to protect airline travelers and crew against terrorist violence.
 They often work with law enforcement agencies to ensure success in their mission.
-This job comes with high levels of pressure, and requires constant awareness and attention to detail.
+This job comes with high levels of pressure and requires constant awareness and attention to detail.

 Steps for Becoming an Air Marshal

 Air marshal candidates must be US citizens, between 21 and 36 years old, have a valid driver's license, and be in excellent physical health.
 A bachelor's degree is required for candidates who do not have qualifying experience (read more details below).
 Candidates can expect to undergo a process similar to the one below when applying to become an air marshal.

 - Attend a degree program and/or gain experience in a related field.*

 - Apply for an air marshal job on the USAJOBS website.

 - Submit to fingerprinting and a background investigation.

 - Take and pass a drug screening.

 - Complete a rigorous 16-week training program including 36 days at the Federal Air Marshal Service (FAMS) Federal Air Marshal Service Training Program-I(FAMSTP-I) in New Mexico and an advanced 43-day training program at the Federal Air Marshal Service Training Program II (FAMSTP-II) in New Jersey.

 - Receive on-the-job training once hired.